What is the AMCAS? [2023 Medical School Application Guide]

 • Teaching/Tutoring/Teaching Assistant

-For each experience, you’ll enter the following information:
+For each activity or work experience, you’ll enter the following information:

 • Experience Type (i.e. Community Service/Volunteer)